Poisson suspensions and Sushis: Introduction

 In the paper, we consider a boundedly finite measure $\mu$ on $X$ and an invertible transformation $T$ on $X$ preserving $\mu$.
 We assume that $\mu(X)=\infty$ and that $(X,\A,\mu,T)$ is conservative and ergodic.
 This implies in particular that $\mu$ is continuous.

 Given the map $T$, for any $\sigma$-finite measure $\xi$, we define $T_*(\xi)$ as the pushforward measure of $\xi$ by $T$.
 In particular, if $\xi=\sum_{i\in I}\delta_{x_{i}}$,

 Observe that, even if $\xi\in {X^*}$, $T_*(\xi)$ is not necessarily in $X^*$ (the property of bounded finiteness may be lost by the action of $T$).
-Nevertheless, one can consider probability measures on $X^*$ which are invariant by $T_*$.
-If $m$ is such a probability measure, then it is in fact concentrated on the smaller space $\bigcap_{n\in\ZZ}T_*^{-n}X^*$, on which $T_*$ is a bijective transformation.
-In particular, $T_*(\xi)\in X^*$ for $m$-almost all $\xi\in X^*$, and $(X^*,\A^*,m,T_*)$ is an invertible, probability preserving dynamical system.
+Nevertheless, one can consider the smaller space $\bigcap_{n\in\ZZ}T_*^{-n}X^*$, on which $T_*$ is a bijective transformation.
+If $m$ is a probability measure on $X^*$ which is concentrated on this smaller space, then it makes sense to say that $m$ is invariant by $T_*$.
+If $m$ is such a $T_*$-invariant probability measure, then $T_*(\xi)\in X^*$ for $m$-almost all $\xi\in X^*$, and $(X^*,\A^*,m,T_*)$ is an invertible, probability preserving dynamical system.
 (The same remark holds if we replace $X^*$ by $\widetilde{X}$.)